skey-network/dApps/readme.md

 - Organization listed as supported in suppliers dapp
 - matching & set mobile id in organizaion data or wildcard (\*)

+Error messages:

+- `Key not owned` - Key not found in organization wallet
+- `Organization not permitted` - not allowed by supplier dapp
+- `Not permitted by organization` - user not permitted by organization
+- `Mobile id not set` - user mobile id not set in organization
+- `Id mismatch` - user mobile id is different than one in organization
+- `Wrong key issuer` - Key issuer is other than supplier
+- `No such device` - There is no such device in supplier's dapp
+- `Key not whitelisted` - Key is not whitelisted in device's data
+- `Device not connected`
+- `Device not active`
+- `Key expired`
+- `Not a device key` - There is no device info in key
+- `Not a key` - There is no asset with given id

 ## transferKey(recipient: String)

 Transfers key to other user (tries to refill both accounts on success)